YaYa’s in the Kitchen: Who, What, Where, When, Why & How

 Starting Summer 2015

-Because baking & cooking focuses on the shared experience of exploring language, early literacy, reading, mathematics, technology, arts & social communication interactions with our children/families.
+Because baking & cooking focus on the shared experience of exploring language, early literacy, reading, mathematics, technology, arts & social communication interactions with our children/families.

 Not to mention the independent skills learned that will carry each child far.
 AND, then there are the mostly joyful new sensory experiences.
 You know… the incredible smells, the textures, the visual array of colors, the sounds of noisy kitchen tools, and then the finality of tasting and eating one’s creations.